eugenesia/android-myfirstapp/README.md

 android-myfirstapp
 ==================

-My first app in Android.
-Gotta start somewhere, right?
+First test app in Android using Eclipse (deprecated).